jasonwyatt/Squeaky-Android/README.md

 }
 ```

-Add SRML as a dependency to your app's build.gradle:
+Add Squeaky-Android as a dependency to your app's build.gradle:

 ```groovy
 dependencies {